alcoras/microFrontends/README.md

 2. `npm ci` to install same dependecy tree, without modifying anything
 3. `npm run build` will build
 4. `npm run start` will start script, follow instructions
-5. currently shell and menu integration is not implemented
+5. currently shell and menu integration is not implemented (you have to manually ad to shell and menu)

-## Enable/Disable authentication
+## Authentication
 # Enable
 1. In backend database ApiGateway -> UserValidTokens -> set ALL entries' field IsDeleted to false
 2. In every frontend enable in environments/environment.ts change EnvironmentTypes enum to Development or higher (prod, stage)